giovedoya/backend-template-m3/README.md

-# Project's name REST API
+# WeddSell REST API
 ## Description

-This is a the backend repository for the React application `app's name`.
+This is a the backend repository for the React application `app's WeddSell`.

 ---